-1. BIODIVERSITY LOSS
+BIODIVERSITY LOSS

-- The damage caused by livestock production threatens flora and fauna across the globe.
-A worldwide no-meat lifestyle is calculated to prevent over 60% biodiversity loss. - Example: In Mongolia, 82% of the total land area is designated as permanent pasture for livestock grazing, which is the largest single threat to biodiversity loss in Mongolia and throughout Central Asia.
+- The damage caused by livestock production threatens flora and fauna across the globe. - Example: In Mongolia, 82% of the total land area is designated as permanent pasture for livestock grazing, which is the largest single threat to biodiversity loss in Mongolia and throughout Central Asia.